VasaniAman/titleChain/README.md

 # titleChain

-titleChain is a title deed storing system that help authenticate and store your title deeds.
-It is built with React.js, with a back end in mysql and aims to securely store your title deed in our system.
+titleChain is a document signature and storing system.
+The signatures are made by using your MetaMask wallet address.
+The system is built with React.js, with a back end in mysql and aims solve the issue of having to travel to simply sign a document.
 ## Table of Contents

 - [Features](#features)